OpenCDSS/cdss-rest-services-examples/examples/tstool/README.md

 However, TSTool by default fills daily diversion records with additional zeros within irrigation years that have at least one measurement.
 Zeros are filled at the beginning of the irrigation year (before first value) and by repeating zero values.
-TSTool will also optionally add additional zeros when annual diversion comment indicates that water was not taken.
+TSTool will also optionally set additional zeros for days in irrigation years when annual diversion comment indicates that water was not taken.
 The zero values are flagged.
 This approach is consistent with common practice in using diversion records.